About the vaccine

 Superdrug Health Clinics operate a convenient vaccination service for both women and men.
 Any women under the age of 27 can use this service, if they would like to start a course of the HPV vaccine or complete a course that was started at school.
 For men, the vaccination will help prevent against the most common cause of genital warts, and it also protects against some types of cancer.
 So although the NHS does not routinely offer it for men, it can help protect them from these diseases, and it means that they are less likely to transmit the virus to sexual partners in the future.

 Almost everyone can have the HPV vaccine.
 It is not suitable for pregnant women but it is suitable for breastfeeding women.
 We do not provide the vaccine to men and women over the age of 26.

-It is licensed for the use in children over the age of 9.
+It is licensed for use in children over the age of 9.

 How many doses do I need?

 The HPV vaccine consists of two or three doses, which are given by injection.
-It is licensed for children from the age of 9.
 The number of doses you require depends on your age.